Coencidental/My-Terminal-Application/README.md

 ### Extensible Features

-The code of this application is designed to be modular, and therefore upgradeable.
-In the future, this concept could be taken further by including:
+The code of this application is designed to be modular.
+In the future therefore, this concept could be taken further by including:

 - Using a random number generator in conjunction with a ranged arguments allows for human behaviour in the automated reaction time, however, implementing an additional adaptive difficulty setting, (constantly readjusting a mean average reaction time variable), would add dynamicism to interaction, and a realistic sense of adaptation in the simulated opponent.
 - More extensive art and perhaps ruby GUI gem integration (such as [Curses](https://rubygems.org/gems/curses/versions/1.2.4) or [Gosu](https://rubygems.org/gems/gosu) would contribute massively to user ability in easily and effectively deciphering different card values and suits.